iCliniq Logo

 Welcome to icliniq.com.

 I read your chief complaint.
-There is absolutely no reason to fear something about cancer.
+There is absolutely no reason to fear cancer.
 This is a case of recurrent periapical abscess due to a decayed tooth.
 Antibiotics are used to treat abscesses and infection, but while you have used them, the acute phase of the abscess has subsided, and it has assumed a chronic form due to a decayed tooth, which is the source of the infection.

 You are advised to use the following medications.
-Consult a specialist doctor, talk to him or her, and start the, medicines with their consent.
+Consult a specialist doctor, talk to him or her, and start the medicines with their consent.

 • Ornidazole gel twice daily on the area with cotton for one week.